 You can do it in 2 cake pans but I’ve found it’s much easier to serve from a regular 9 x 13 pyrex.
 Just bake it a little longer.
 And you can frost and serve right from the pyrex!
 Go ahead, chow down, I won’t tell!
 Or, make carrot cake cupcakes. (see baking times under Kate’s Tips below.)
 Rich and loaded with carrots, walnuts, coconut and pineapple.
 So good!

 Dense and Luscious Carrot Cake

-- 3 cups organic all purpose flour or whole wheat pastry flour or, what I use sprouted spelt flour (see Kate's Tips below)
+- 3 cups organic all-purpose flour or whole wheat pastry flour or, Cassava Flour (see Kate's Tips below)

 - 2¼ cups sugar or coconut sugar

 - 1 teaspoon salt

 - 1½ cups coconut oil, organic olive oil, or grapeseed oil